efeuentertainment/vigicad/README.md

 ### Partlist

-- [TODO the current files will only fit plastic servos that aren't recommend] 3D printed parts (you can decide what color(s)) from https://github.com/efeuentertainment/vigicad/tree/master/stl
+- 3D printed parts (you can decide what color(s)) from https://github.com/efeuentertainment/vigicad/tree/master/stl
-  - clamp_finger_a.stl
+  - [this file is currently incompatible with the recommended servo] clamp_finger_a.stl
-  - clamp_finger_b.stl
+  - [this file is currently incompatible with the recommended servo] clamp_finger_b.stl
-  - clamp_servo_bracket.stl
+  - [this file is currently incompatible with the recommended servo] clamp_servo_bracket.stl
-  - clamp_u_bracket.stl
+  - [this file is currently incompatible with the recommended servo] clamp_u_bracket.stl
   - head_pan_servo_bracket.stl
-  - head_servo_camera_bracket_smile.stl
+  - [this file is currently incompatible with the recommended servo] head_servo_camera_bracket_smile.stl
-  - head_u_bracket.stl
+  - [this file is currently incompatible with the recommended servo] head_u_bracket.stl
   - photoresistor_cap.stl (white filament, some light has to pass through)
   - plate_bottom.stl
   - plate_middle.stl